Trademarks – how they work

-If you want to protect your trademark in Sweden, you need to apply to the Swedish Intellectual Property Office (Patent- och registreringsverket, PRV).
-You can apply electronically or by paper form.
-A Swedish trademark registration is valid for ten years and can be extended for ten years at a time.
+A trademark is a characteristic of a product or service.
+If you want to protect your trademark in Sweden, you apply for protection at the Swedish Intellectual Property Office (PRV).
+A Swedish trademark registration is valid for ten years and can then be extended a further ten years at a time.

 You can register one or more words, a graphic symbol, a product, or the packaging of a product as trademarks.
 Sounds, melodies and motion or multimedia marks can also be registered as trademarks.